 Information about how to file an Appeal.

-The Title IX Coordinator will cause the Written Determination Regarding Responsibility to be sent to both Parties simultaneously
+The Title IX Coordinator will cause the Written Determination Regarding Responsibility to be sent to both Parties simultaneously.

 XVIII.
 SANCTIONS

 Every violation of BCCC policies and procedures is a serious matter and requires an appropriate sanction issued after individualized review.
-The Hearing Decision Maker will decide on the Sanctions as the Hearing Decision Maker deems appropriate for the particular case.
+The Decision Maker will decide on the Sanctions as the Decision Maker deems appropriate for the particular case.

 For employees, violations of these Procedures and associated Policy range from warnings to termination/separation from the College.